mooculus/laode/howToContribute/README.md

 To do this, copy the file to a new number with
 ```
-cd ../by-number/SECTION.NUMBER
 cp ~/linear-algebra/laode/howToContribute/template.tex 9999.tex
 ```
-Here, `SECTION.NUMBER` is the desired textbook section, and `9999` is your chosen unused number.
+Here, `9999` is your chosen unused number.

 ## Write and save your exercise